timescale/docs/timescaledb/overview/release-notes/index.md

 This release candidate contains bugfixes since the previous release candidate, as well as additional minor features.
 It improves validation of configuration changes for background jobs, adds support for gapfill on distributed tables, contains improvements to the memory handling for large COPY, and contains improvements to compression for distributed hypertables.

-**Minor Features**
+**Minor features**
 * #2689 Check configuration in alter_job and add_job
 * #2696 Support gapfill on distributed hypertable
 * #2468 Show more information in get_git_commit